 So how would the state of Minnesota have money or property of yours that you don't know about?
 Their website explains it like this:

 People lose track of their money or financial property because of a change of address, a death, or because they inherited something they didn't know about.
 As part of our mission to protect consumers, the Department of Commerce is committed to reuniting Minnesotans with money that has gone missing.

-So just WHAT kind of thing does the Minnesota Department of Commerce Unclaimed Property Division deal with?
-The site says here in Minnesota, property is considered unclaimed 'if it is being held by a business or organization that has not had contact with the owner for a specific number of years.'
+You might be wondering what other types of things the Minnesota Department of Commerce Unclaimed Property Division deals with.
+Well, the site says here in Minnesota, property is considered unclaimed 'if it is being held by a business or organization that has not had contact with the owner for a specific number of years.'
 Common types of unclaimed property can include:

 - Dormant bank accounts